-First things first, just like with any other outdoor adventure, get an idea of what you’re getting into on your cold weather campout.
+Just like with any other outdoor adventure, get an idea of what you’re getting into on your cold weather campout.
 Check the weather forecast, and pay particular attention to factors like overnight low temperatures, approaching storm systems that could bring rain or snow, and other potentially extreme conditions, like high winds.
 And then, tailor your adventure kit to handle anything coming your way.
-This could mean packing heavier clothing layers to combat icy evening temperatures, bringing an additional ground cover to cope with damp conditions, or carrying extra guylines to help stabilize your tent in the case of high winds and heavy rain or snow.
+This could mean packing warmer clothing layers to combat icy evening temperatures, bringing an additional ground cover to cope with damp conditions, or carrying extra guylines to help stabilize your tent in the case of high winds and heavy rain or snow.

 In extreme weather, selecting a campsite that offers a little protection from the elements can lead to a more restful night of camping.
 If you’re worried about high winds, look for a spot where natural features like brushy bushes, trees, or boulders provide a little buffer from blustery gusts.
 However, while trees can offer protection from the wind, in snowy conditions, try to avoid camping beneath a tree with branches that could dust your tent with snow during the night.
 And in the daylight, be sure to take full advantage of the sun’s warming potential.
 Gauge the direction of the sunrise, and if possible, position your tent so that the sun’s rays will hit your tent at first light and warm you up through the morning.

-When you are ready to call it a night, fill an uninsulated stainless steel or heavy duty plastic bottle with piping hot water and stick it in your sleeping bag.
-If using a plastic water bottle, just be sure it’s tough enough to handle scalding liquids, and is free of BPA (bisphenol A), BPS (bisphenol S), and phthalates, particularly because these synthetic chemicals leach into water more rapidly when exposed to high temperatures.
+When you are ready to call it a night, fill an uninsulated stainless steel or heavy-duty plastic bottle with piping hot water and stick it in your sleeping bag.
+If using a plastic water bottle, just be sure it’s tough enough to handle scalding liquids and is free of BPA (bisphenol A), BPS (bisphenol S), and phthalates, particularly because these synthetic chemicals leach into the water more rapidly when exposed to high temperatures.

-Late night bathroom trips are always a pain — and they’re even more annoying on cold weather camping trips.
+Late-night bathroom trips are always a pain — and they’re even more annoying on cold-weather camping trips.
 On an icy night, it’s tough to leave a cozy sleeping bag, and it’s tempting to ignore your bladder as long as possible.
 But, your body burns up precious calories warming the urine stored in your bladder.
 So, in the end, it’s better to just go.
 Of course, in truly brutal conditions, you can also consider bringing a leak-proof pee bottle.
-Opt for a wide mouth bottle or glass jar with closeable lid — and just be sure to clearly label your pee bottle, so there’s no possible chance of a mix-up.
+Opt for a wide-mouth bottle or glass jar with a closeable lid — and just be sure to clearly label your pee bottle, so there’s no possible chance of a mix-up.